What We Believe

 - The buildings also have facilities which enable social and outreach activities to take place.

-- There is a regular prayer meeting, and Lent and other dates are used for opportunity for groups to meet for fellowship and enriching their Christian faith.
+- There is a regular prayer meeting, Housegroups, and Lent courses, Alpha courses and other dates are used for opportunities for groups to meet for fellowship and enriching their Christian faith.

 - The church helps children and young people in moral and spiritual guidance by having a Sunday School.
 Both churches also have a Carers and children group, and Emmanuel church facilities are used by uniformed groups (Rainbows, Beavers, Cubs, Scouts, Brownies, Guides).